 Events

 Online events are held via Zoom: registration required.
-They will be recorded and posted to our youtube channel for 30 days.
+They will be recorded and posted to our YouTube channel for 30 days.

-All times posted in Saskatchewan time.
+All times are posted in Saskatchewan time.
+Find your time zone here: https://dateful.com/time-zone-converter

-All are welcome at these free events!
+All are welcome at these free events.

 Check out our accessibility measures for our festival here.

-Tuesday, March 11 - Online via Zoom
+Thursday, March 5 - Online via Zoom

 7:00 - 8:00 pm